 Emerald is one of the four recognized precious gemstones along with sapphire, ruby and diamond.
-The name of this unparalleled gem comes from the old French word “esmeralde” which means “green stone”.
+The name of this unparalleled gem comes from the Greek word “smaragdos” and the Latin “smaragdus” which mean green gemstone.

 Unlike diamond, emerald clarity is graded by eye.
 If an emerald has no inclusions that are visible to the naked eye, it’s considered flawless.

 Types of Emeralds